-10. A 'quickplay finish' is the last phase of a game, when all the remaining moves must be made in a limited time.

-- 10. If the player, having the move, has less than two minutes left on his clock, he may claim a draw before his flag falls.
+- 10. A 'quickplay finish' is the phase of a game, when all the (remaining) moves must be made in a limited time. - 10.
+If the player, having the move, has less than two minutes left on his clock, he may claim a draw before his flag falls.
 He shall stop the clocks and summon the arbiter. - a.
 If the arbiter agrees the opponent is making no effort to win the game by normal means, or that it is not possible to win by normal means, then he shall declare the game drawn.
 Otherwise he shall postpone his decision or reject the claim. - b.
-If the arbiter postpones his decision, the opponent may be awarded two extra minutes thinking time and the game shall continue in the presence of an arbiter, if possible.
-The arbiter shall declare the final result after a flag has fallen. - c.
-If the arbiter has rejected the claim, the opponent shall be awarded two extra minutes thinking time. - d.
-The decision of the arbiter shall be final relating to 10.2 a, b, c. - 10.
-If both flags have fallen and it is impossible to establish which flag fell first the game is drawn.
+If the arbiter postpones his decision, the opponent may be awarded two extra minutes and the game shall continue in the presence of an arbiter, if possible.
+The arbiter shall declare the final result later in the game or after a flag has fallen.
+He shall declare the game drawn if he agrees that the final position cannot be won by normal means, or that the opponent was not making sufficient attempts to win by normal means. - c.
+If the arbiter has rejected the claim, the opponent shall be awarded two extra minutes time. - d.
+The decision of the arbiter shall be final relating to 10.2 a, b, c.